Kavin Bharti Mittal: Career

-In February 2022, Mittal announced that Polygon had joined Hike's list of investors and partners, with the Rush Gaming Universe confirming its rumored plans for blockchain gaming.
-In May 2022, Mittal's Hike announced an undisclosed round of funding from web3 investors Jump Capital, Tribe Capital, and Republic Crypto, the blockchain investment arm of Republic Capital.
+In February 2022, Mittal announced additional investment and partnerships related to its gaming initiatives from Polygon and also confirmed rumored plans to enter blockchain gaming.
+In May 2022, Mittal announced another undisclosed round of funding from Jump Capital, Tribe Capital, and Republic Crypto.
 In 2024, WinZo - a one-time partner of Hike- alleged that Hike had violated its intellectual property and copied its app.
 WinZO has approached the Delhi High Court, which referred the matter to arbitration.